se-edu/learningresources/contents/javascript/Javascript-modules.md

 // index.js

-anExampleModule.sumOfVariable(); // 3
+anExampleNamespace.sumOfVariable(); // 3
 ```

-A more in-depth explanation of module pattern can be found in the [this course blog on mastering module pattern](https://ultimatecourses.com/blog/mastering-the-module-pattern).
+A more in-depth explanation of the module pattern can be found in the [this course blog on mastering module pattern](https://ultimatecourses.com/blog/mastering-the-module-pattern).

 ## Which to use?

-Although ES6 modules is the official way to implement modules, there are situations where you might have to use one of the other options.
+Although ES6 modules are the official way to implement modules, there are situations where you might have to use one of the other options.
 Here are some examples:
-- If your application does not allow you to use transpiler and bundler (e.g. because of the additional overhead they add), you can use the module pattern.
+- If your application does not allow you to use a transpiler or a bundler (e.g. because of the additional overhead they add), you can use the module pattern via namespaces.
-- If your application is NodeJS based, you might want to use CommonJS because NodeJS does not natively support ES6 modules.
+- If your application is using Node.js, you might want to use CommonJS because Node.js only has experimental support for ES6 modules as of Node.js 13.8.0.

 ## How to start?

-You can start with module pattern right away by refactoring segments of your code into different files and wrapping the code in IIFE.
+You can use the module pattern right away by refactoring segments of your code into different files and wrapping your code in an IIFE.

-If you are planning to use CommonJS or ES6 modules, you can start by refactoring segments of your code, but you will also need to be familiar with transpiler and bundler such as Babel and Webpack.
+If you are planning to use CommonJS or ES6 modules, you can start by refactoring segments of your code, but you will also need to be familiar with transpilers and bundlers such as Babel and Webpack.

 ## Further Reading